Transrectal Ultrasound (TRUS)

 FertilitySmarts explains Transrectal Ultrasound (TRUS)

-The male ejaculatory tract consists of the ejaculatory duct, prostate and seminal vesicles and a transrectal ultrasound (TRUS) is able to view these structures in real time.
+The male ejaculatory tract consists of the ejaculatory duct, prostate, and seminal vesicles.
+A transrectal ultrasound (TRUS) is able to view these structures in real time.

 A TRUS is a normal step in the assessment of the infertile male and can be used to evaluate ejaculatory duct disorders often characterized by: